 CHECK OUT OUR CURRENT LISTINGS

-Looking for a house to buy?
-You can search the entire MLS on my company page: Brand Name Real Estate
+Call to learn about my other listings or you can search the entire MLS on my company page: Brand Name Real Estate

 WHAT OTHERS ARE SAYING

 A short skip over the Ashley River Bridge land you in Avondale.
 A beautiful and inviting postwar suburb features smaller homes with lovely yards and beautiful oak trees.
 The business district on Highway 17 South creates a lively heart beat for the area.
 In recent years a revitalization has attracted some of Charleston’s hippest shops and bistros, as well as beloved watering holes.
 Best thing about Avondale: restaurants, bars, and great shops.
 Worst thing about Avondale: the parking problems generated by the popularity of the bars, restaurants and great shops.

 Cross the Ashley River from Downtown Charleston and the first neighborhood you come to is Byrnes Down.
 One of the most desirable neighborhoods in West Ashley, Byrnes Down is popular for several reasons: first, location, so convenient to MUSC and downtown Charleston, Byrnes Down has been a favorite of the medical community for years.
 It is also ideal for walking to shops in the Avondale and South Windemere commercial areas.
 Byrnes Down is an excellent spot to find a 1940’s brick home with a nice yard, an oak tree and a 5 minute commute.
 Hop over to Avondale Wine and Cheese or Earth Fare, for some dinner, stop by the library for a book, pick up some antiques, all in an easy walk from the lovely homes in Byrnes Down.